GenieFramework/Genie.jl/docs/guides/Working_With_Genie_Apps.md

 $ bin/repl
 ```

-Everything should be loaded now, DB configuration included - so we can invoke the previously defined `seed` function to insert the books:
+Everything should be loading now, DB configuration included - so we can invoke the previously defined `seed` function to insert the books:

 ```julia
 julia> using Books